Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Inward Sets

 In this section we describe a procedure for deciding whether a given set is positively invariant or not.
 For this we first require a few basic results.
 Let $g: \bbr^n \to \bbr$ denote a real-valued function.
 The zero-th Lie derivative of $g$ is $g$ itself, the first order Lie derivative $g' \deff \nabla g \cdot f$ corresponds to the total derivative of $t \mapsto g(\varphi(t,x))$ with respect to time $t$, and higher-order Lie derivatives are defined inductively, i.e. $g'' = (g')'$; the $k$-th order Lie derivative of $g$ will be denoted by $g^{(k)}$.
 We will require the fact that unique solutions to real analytic systems of ODEs are also real analytic~\cite[Thm 1.3]{Chicone}.
 Whenever $g$ is a real analytic function, its Taylor series expansion

 converges in some time interval $(\epsilon_l, \epsilon_u)$, where $\epsilon_l<0<\epsilon_u$.
 The set of states $\{ x \in \mathbb{R}^n \mid g(x)=0 \}$, simply denoted by $g=0$ in the sequel, remains invariant under the flow for some non-trivial forward time interval if and only if \emph{all} Lie derivatives $g^{(k)}$, $k \geq 1$, vanish whenever $g(x)=0$. \begin{remark} We will abuse notation slightly in this article by interchangeably using sets and formulas characterizing those sets.
 For example, we will use formulas in the arguments to $\INf$ and $\INnf$ (from Theorem~\ref{thm:charbyinduction}).
 However, when describing sets we will use set-theoretic symbols $\cup$ and $\cap$ for set union and intersection, respectively, and will let $S^c$ denote the complement of $S$; when we are working with formulas, we will instead employ the corresponding logical symbols $\lor$ and $\land$ for disjunction and conjunction, and $\lnot$ for negation.
-The set $\bbr^n$ (resp. $\emptyset$) will be syntactically represented by the symbol $\T$ (resp. $\F$). \end{remark} For the characterization in Theorem~\ref{thm:charbyinduction}, we thus have
+The set $\bbr^n$ (resp. $\emptyset$) will be syntactically represented by the symbol $\T$ (resp. $\F$). \end{remark} We thus have the inward set of $g=0$ given by

 which is characterized by the following infinite ``formula''~\footnote{Technically, a formula can only be finite, hence the quotes for such hypothetical objects.}